roytang/blog/content/quotes/sig.md

 will will only be able to release it on Dec.
 19-20 because

-she&#x27;s tied up w/ meeting with mr. lee.
+she's tied up w/ meeting with mr. lee.

 [14:12]&lt;josh&gt; ok po :D